Bobbias/pyjakt/README.md

 ## Python versions supported

-As of writing, the current version of llvmlite supports python versions 3.7 to 3.10, thus this project also requires a payhon version within that range.
+As of writing, the current version of llvmlite supports python versions 3.7 to 3.10, thus this project also requires a python version within that range.

 ## Project Status